 If there will be just one or two nights with low temperatures expected, you may want to consider extending your growing season.

 - Cover up flowers and vegetables to protect them from the frost.
-In the past, I have used sheets and lightweight blankets.
+In the past, we have used sheets, lightweight blankets and even a tarp.
 Large pieces of plastic and brown paper bags will also work, if there isn’t any wind.

 You may also find these articles helpful: